rubygarage/rubygarage.github.com/slides/aws/ecs.markdown

 - **Task definition** - configuration that is required to run Docker containers
 - **Container definition** - Docker container

+--

+Some of the parameters you can specify in a **Task Definition** include:

+- the Docker image to use with each container in your task
+- how much CPU and memory to use with each task or each container within a task
+- the launch type to use
+- whether the task should continue to run if the container finishes or fails
+- the command the container should run when it is started
+- the IAM role that your tasks should use

 ---

 ## Fargate